 Two (approx 30-60mins ea) take-home assignments and two in-class assignments.

 This course is graded on a Mastery/Non-mastery basis.
 Continuing Education Certificate of Completion issued for successful participants of the course.

 5 days (32 hours)

 Registration is easy: simply call CE Registration at 604-527-5472 and quote the CRN (below) for the session you are interested in.
 Payment of the tuition fee must accompany registration.

 Instructions on how to access your course materials will be emailed to you by the Program Assistant within five (5) business days prior to your chosen course start date.

-2019 Fall Dates (pls check back for updates of CRN's required for registration & locations):
+2019 Fall Dates (pls check back for updates on locations):

 University of Manitoba